How to Buy Tickets to the 2026 World Cup

 Using our 2 ticket example, this means I can assign the guest ticket to my sister, but there’s not an easy way I can transfer my main applicant ticket to her spouse.

-As stated above, fans may be surprised that listing tickets for resale on a 3rd Party Platform (e.g. StubHub, Ticketmaster, Viagogo, etc) violates the “Terms of Use” by FIFA.
+Fans may be surprised that listing tickets for resale on a 3rd Party Platform (e.g. StubHub, Ticketmaster, Viagogo, LiveFootballTickets, etc) violates the “Terms of Use” by FIFA.
+Of course, these sites will still be active from those that don’t pay attention so proceed with caution and at your own risk and if you use a reseller, make sure they have an airtight policy on refunds (e.g. LiveFootballTickets.com provides 150% refund).

 Be Prepared for Mobile Tickets